codesver/codesver/README.md

 Hi there!
 I'm **back-end developer** using Spring & Java.

-I like to solve problems and code logics.
+I like to solve problems and develop logics.

 I have two final goals in my developer life.